 These are just a few examples of what we do to investigate and develop the most effective defense for our clients.
 Rest assured, we will be meticulous in our review and preparation of the defense in your case.

-DWI and Deferred
+Dwi and Deferred

-On September 1, 2019, the law in the state of Texas changed and a Class B DWI or BWI are now eligible for deferred probation.
+On September 1, 2019, the law in the state of Texas changed and a Class B DWI or BWI is now eligible for deferred probation.
 There are several aspects of a deferred probation that everyone must understand:

 - Who is eligible?